eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 <!---
 NF, Update roles
 -->
-In the approaches below, the age verification unit shall connect to the attestation issuing service, but it may not need to connect directly to an existing identity provider service online or to use it fully.
+In the approaches below, the AVI shall connect to the AP, providing identification information included in a physical identity card of passport.

 #### Identity Cards and Passports (ICAO 9303)

-The Age Verification Application shall interface with physical identity documents compliant with ICAO Doc 9303 specifications for Machine Readable Travel Documents (MRTDs), including:
+The Age Verification App shall interface with physical identity documents compliant with ICAO Doc 9303 specifications for Machine Readable Travel Documents (MRTDs), including:

 - National ID cards (TD1/TD2 size per ICAO Doc 9303 Parts 5/6)